discordjs/discord.js/docs/topics/voice.md

 ## Streaming to a Voice Channel

-In the previous example, we looked at how to join a voice channel in order to obtain a `VoiceConnection`.
+In the previous example, we looked at how to join a voice channel to obtain a VoiceConnection.
 Now that we have obtained a voice connection, we can start streaming audio to it.

 ### Introduction to playing on voice connections